journalehsan/bomi/src/mpv/README.md

 libraries and libass, and then compiles the player statically linked against those.

-If you are running Mac OSX and using homebrew we provide [homebrew-mpv][homebrew-mpv], an up to date formula that compiles mpv with sensible dependencies and defaults for OSX.

 If you want to build a Windows binary, you either have to use MSYS2 and MinGW, or cross-compile from Linux with MinGW.
 See [Windows compilation][windows_compilation].

 ## FFmpeg vs. Libav